juanmilkah/commands/README.md

 - `make build`: Compiles the project
 - `make install`: Installs the project to ~/.commands and provides instructions for updating PATH
+- `make uninstall`: Uninstalls the project from ~/.commands
 - `make clean`: Removes build files
 - `make help`: Shows the help message with available commands